 Can also be done as an alien creature, with different groups moving around the room as different alien creatures.

-A good exercise in looking at offers and building on them (yes and), and collaborating.
+A good exercise in looking at physical offers and building on them (yes and), and collaborating and supporting.

 If you would like to receive our monthly newsletter containing helpful improv resources, casting calls for new shows and news about the UK improv scene please subscribe.

 You can also follow us on our facebook group, facebook page, twitter and instagram.

 Hoopla are the UK’s first improv theatre and the UK’s biggest improv school with fun and friendly improv shows and classes every day of the week in London and across the UK.
 We provide fantastic ongoing performing opportunities to students from our courses and a warm, welcoming and supportive community to help make improv for everyone.